Park-SeungWoo/react-native-maps_usage/README.md

 >   cd ..
 > ```
 >
-> - Third, use MapView
+> - Second, use MapView
 >
 > ```javascript
 >   import MapView from 'react-native-maps';